 When you’re designing your website and coming up with a content strategy, it’s important to take the time to think about the audience you’re hoping to attract.
 What is someone who visits your site hoping to get out of their visit?
 Do they want quick information?
 Are they looking for in-depth research or opinion?
 Do they want to see photos or examples of your work?

-Think about what they’re looking for and then cater your content and your design to attract and retain this desired visitor.
+Think about what they’re looking for and then cater your website content and your design to attract and retain this desired visitor.

 Keep Your Focus